 At Victoria Academy we aim to meet the needs of all our pupils and promote a love of learning, therefore enabling them to reach their full potential.
+If you would like any more information about our curriculum offer and approach, please contact us.

 Our school curriculum is underpinned by the values that we hold dear at our school, and British values, which prepares our children for life in modern Britain and the wider world today.
 The curriculum is how the school achieves its objective of educating children in the knowledge, skills and understanding that they need to lead fulfilling and successful lives.